timmyjing/zombies/README.md

 - Players can shoot projectiles in order to defend against the zombie attack
 - The game is lost when enough zombies have passed into the safe zone or when the player gets enough strikes from a zombie
 - Score is based on the amount of time survived
+- UPDATE: Gameplay was overhauled in order to remove the home base due to the lack of an appropriate sprite.
+Some of the available freeware sprites would require creating path logic.
+The game is now survival based where zombies randomly spawn and the player must survive for 60 seconds until evacuation.
+The player's vision is limited.
+Ammo and lives are also finite with powerups that could be picked up.
+High score is scrapped for a timer instead due to the survival nature.

 ## WireFrames
 ![alt-text](https://raw.githubusercontent.com/timmyjing/zombies/master/wiki/zombies.jpg "Zombies wireframe")